-TOTAL SOLAR ECLIPSE EVENT FOR GENERAL PUBLIC
+TOTAL SOLAR ECLIPSE EVENT OPEN TO GENERAL PUBLIC

 Individuals fly to the remotest deserts, frozen lands and desolate islands just to be in the path of a total eclipse, but not our guests.
 Come to the Crane Trust Nature & Visitor Center (9325 S Alda Rd, Wood River, NE 68883) on August 21, 2017 to hear a live speaker and witness the total eclipse.